-- 7.1 The Director shall distribute this Conflict of Interest Policy to all trustees, officers and staff members of the Library within 30 days of its adoption by the Board of Trustees.
-Any trustee, officer or employee elected or appointed will be furnished a copy prior to entering upon the duties of that office or appointment. - 7.2 When commencing formal association with the Library, each Director, Trustee, staff member, and member of a committee with governing board delegated powers shall execute a statement which affirms that such person: - 7.2.1 has received a copy of the conflicts of interest policy; - 7.2.2 has read and understood the policy; - 7.2.3 has agreed to comply with the policy;
+- 7.1 The Director shall distribute this Conflict of Interest Policy to all trustees, officers, and staff members of the Library within thirty (30) days of its adoption by the Board of Trustees.
+Any trustee, officer, or employee elected or appointed will be furnished a copy prior to entering upon the duties of that office or appointment. - 7.2 When commencing formal association with the Library, each Director, Trustee, staff member, and member of a committee with governing board delegated powers shall execute a statement which affirms that such person: - 7.2.1 has received a copy of the conflicts of interest policy; - 7.2.2 has read an understood the policy; - 7.2.3 has agreed to comply with the policy; - 7.2.4 understands that the Library is not-for-profit and in order to maintain its status it must engage primarily in activities which accomplish one or more of its not-for-profit purposes.

-7.2.4 understands that the Library is not-for-profit and in order to maintain its status it must engage primarily in activities which accomplish one or more of its not-for-profit purposes; he commencement of each fiscal year, each Trustee and employee shall complete a losure questionnaire; 7.3.1 The Director will report to the Board on the results of the employee questionnaire 7.3.2 The Board President will report on the results of the Board Questionnaire.
+7.3 e commencement of each fiscal year, each Trustee and employee shall complete a disclosure ionnaire.
+7.3.1 The Director will report to the Board on the results of the Employee Questionnaire.
+7.3.2 The Board President will report on the results of the Board Questionnaire.
+G: 4 D. ( Signature Date: Printed Na ame: Position: